 Northern Ireland and Brexit

-Northern Ireland disability discrimination law>Brexit updated, in particular with more detail on the implementation and enforcement of the UK’s commitment that Northern Ireland disability discrimination law will not fall below the minimum standards of current or future EU law.
+Brexit: disability discrimination in Northern Ireland updated, in particular with more detail on the implementation and enforcement of the UK’s commitment that Northern Ireland disability discrimination law will not fall below the minimum standards of current or future EU law.

 Failure to modify behaviour